 The Right of Choosing

-I have a tendency to ask God for something and then when I finish my prayer, I begin to think about whether He's going to take care of it or not.
-What can I do if He doesn't.
+I tend to ask God for something and then when I finish my prayer, I begin to think about whether He's going to take care of it or not.
+What can I do if He doesn't?
 Where will I turn?

 I'll probably come up with 5 or 6 different choices, none of them any good, because if they would have worked, I'd have done them already, and not even asked God.

 We are a people who love choices.
 "What if" and "how can I fix it." are common thoughts to us.
 Many of my prayers are probably prayed with that same ending thought-"but what if He doesn't?"

 James tells us that as long as we try to hang on to our way, God isn't going to move.
 He wants us to believe that he will fix it.
 It might not be the way we want, but it will be the way He wants, and in His time.

 I don't know about anyone else, but if it doesn't get fixed right away, ideas start popping into my mind faster than corn can pop.
 I'm already trying to fix things when I start to pray, and I'm so busy and worried, that I'm not even listening for what God has to say or do.